Download Constitution and Bylaws [pdf]

 Sec.
-1. The name of this Club shall be the American Bouvier des Flandres Club, (ABdFC) Inc. Hereinafter known as “the Club”
+1. The name of this club shall be the American Bouvier des Flandres Club, (ABdFC) Inc. Hereinafter known as “the Club”

 Sec.
-2. The purpose for which this Club has been formed are:
+2. The purpose for which the Club has been formed are:

 c.
-To do all in its power to protect and advance the interests of the breed and owners by encouraging sportsmanlike competition at dog shows, performance, and companion trials for which the Club is eligible, following the Rules and Regulations of the AKC.
+To do all in its power to protect and advance the interests of the breed and owners by encouraging sportsmanlike behavior and competition at dog shows, performance, and companion trials for which the Club is eligible, following the Rules and Regulations of the AKC.

 d.
-To conduct sanctioned matches and specialty shows and obedience trials under the rules of the American Kennel Club.
+To conduct sanctioned matches and specialty shows and Companion and Performance trials under the Rules and Regulations of the AKC.

 e.
 To lend aid, encouragement, counsel and advice to laymen and the inexperienced.

 f.
-To encourage the organization of independent local Bouvier des Flandres specialty clubs in those localities where there are sufficient fanciers of the breed to meet the requirements of the American Kennel Club.
+To encourage the organization of independent local Bouvier des Flandres specialty clubs in those localities where there are sufficient fanciers of the breed to meet the requirements and Rules and Regulations of the AKC.

 Sec.
 2. The Club shall not be conducted or operated for profit and no part of any profits or remainder or residue from dues or donations to the Club shall inure to the benefit of any member or individual.

 Sec.
-1. There shall be two types of membership:
+1. There shall be five types of membership:

 a.
-Open to any person over the age of eighteen (18) years in good standing with the AKC and who subscribes to the purposes of this club, who at the time of application for membership, is an owner or part owner or is the spouse of an owner or part owner of a Bouvier des Flandres.
+Regular (Individual): Open to any person over the age of eighteen (18) years in good standing with the AKC and who subscribes to the purposes of this club, who at the time of application for membership, is an owner or part-owner or is the spouse of an owner or part-owner of a Bouvier des Flandres.
 A regular member enjoys the privileges of the Club, including the right to hold office (subject to article III, sec.
 1) and the right to vote.
 Dues for regular membership shall not exceed $60.00.

-b.
-Junior: Open to any person seventeen (17) years or under who is in good standing with the American Kennel Club and who subscribes to the purposes of this Club.
+c.
+Junior: Open to any person seventeen (17) years of age or under who is in good standing with the AKC and who subscribes to the purposes of the Club.
 Junior members will not be entitled to vote on any Club matters nor will they be eligible to hold office.
 A Junior member shall become a Regular member with all of the rights and privileges attached thereto upon reaching eighteen (18) years of age.
 Dues for junior membership shall not exceed $30.00.

-c.
-Every application for membership shall be made on the Club's official form, shall be endorsed by two (2) members in good standing, who shall not be related to each other by blood or marriage and who are not residents of the same household, and shall be forwarded to the Secretary who shall, after making such inquiry regarding the applicant as deemed adequate, the Secretary shall report on every application for membership to the Board of Governors who shall consider and take action on the application with reasonable diligence.
+f.
+Every application for membership shall be made on the Club's official form, shall be endorsed by two (2) members in good standing, who shall not be related to each other by blood or marriage and who are not residents of the same household, and shall be forwarded to the Secretary.
+After making such inquiry regarding the applicant as deemed adequate, the Secretary shall report on every application for membership to the Board of Governors who shall consider and take action on the application with reasonable diligence.
 Election to membership shall be made by a two-thirds vote of the Board of Governors, cast either by mail or at a meeting of the Board.

-Dues for the following calendar year for Regular members, Dual Household, Juniors, Foreign and Associate members shall be set by the Board of Governors at its first meeting after the Club's annual meeting in October, but in no case shall dues for Regular members exceed thirty ($30.) per year per individual member.
-Dues of Junior members will be half that of Regular members and will remain at that level until the end of the calendar year in which they turn eighteen (18) years of age.
-For those who are elected to membership at or after the annual meeting held in October of any given year, the dues submitted with the application shall be applied to the ensuing year.
+Dues for the following calendar year for Regular members, Dual Household, Juniors, Foreign and Associate members shall be set by the Board of Governors at its first meeting after the Club's annual meeting.
+Dues for members shall not exceed sixty dollars ($60.00) per year per individual member.
+Dues of Junior members shall not exceed half that of Regular members and will remain at the Junior level until the end of the calendar year in which they turn eighteen (18) years of age.
+For those who are elected to membership at or after the annual meeting in any given year, the dues submitted with the application shall be applied to the ensuing year.
 The Board of Governors may set a yearly surcharge for members who receive club publications at foreign addresses, which surcharge shall approximate the difference between the costs of domestic mail and of foreign mailings for club publications.

 a. are not suspended by the ABdFC or the AKC,